 To pass the Practical Field Ministry course, the following evaluations must be submitted.
-These evaluations are essential for assessing the student's progress and growth throughout the semester and to aid the Ministry Department in their aim to continuously improve the Practical Field Ministry Program.
+These evaluations are essential for assessing the student's progress and growth throughout the semester and to aid the Ministry (Dean of Students) Department in their aim to continuously improve the Practical Field Ministry Program.

-- Weekly Practical Field Ministry Report Form (from the team leaders and independent student ministers): An evaluation for each week of the semester must be submitted weekly to the Ministry Department, even if the ministry was canceled (i.e., due to poor weather or other reasons). - Student Ministry Final Evaluation Form (from all students): This form should be completed by all students at the end of the semester.
-The Ministry Director will send all students a reminder at the appropriate time.
+- Weekly Practical Field Ministry Report Form (from the team leaders and independent student ministers): An evaluation for each week of the semester must be submitted weekly to the Ministry (Dean of Students) Department, even if the ministry was canceled (i.e., due to poor weather or other reasons). - Student Ministry Final Evaluation Form (from all students): This form should be completed by all students at the end of the semester.
+The Ministry Director and/or Dean of Students will send all students a reminder at the appropriate time.